VasqCo/anotherbanger/hobohorror2.markdown

 Have you ever seen a homeless person on the side of the road and thought to yourself any of the following?:

 1. Gosh dang!
-That thang is SCARY!
+That thing is SCARY!
 2. Gosh dang!
-I want to DESTROY that thang!
+I want to DESTROY that thing!

 Then you'll probably hate this game, because they scare you and you can't kill them.